serenayj/cot_disillation_ACL2024/README.md

 # Learning to Maximize Mutual Information for Chain-of-Thought Distillation
 Code for paper [Learning to Maximize Mutual Information for Chain-of-Thought Distillation](https://arxiv.org/pdf/2403.03348) \
-TL;DR: This paper formulates Chain-of-Thought (CoT) distillation with information bottleneck and introduces a variational method to estimate mutual information to improve CoT distillation performance.\
+**TL;DR**: This paper formulates Chain-of-Thought (CoT) distillation with information bottleneck and introduces a variational method to estimate mutual information to improve CoT distillation performance.\
 The code is based on repo of [Distilling Step-by-Step!
 Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes](https://github.com/google-research/distilling-step-by-step)

 ## Environment Setup